Cervix: Structure

 Blood is supplied to the cervix by the descending branch of the uterine artery and drains into the uterine vein.

-The pelvic splanchnic nerves, emerging as S2–S3, transmit the sensation of pain from the cervix to the brain.
+Sensory innervation of the cervix is conveyed through both visceral and somatic pathways.
+Visceral pain from the supravaginal portion of the cervix is transmitted via afferent fibers that travel with sympathetic nerves to spinal cord levels T10-L1 through the inferior hypogastric and uterovaginal plexuses.
+The vaginal portion of the cervix receives somatic sensory innervation via branches of the pudendal nerve (S2-S4).
+Parasympathetic fibers arising from the pelvic splanchnic nerves (S2-S4) contribute autonomic input via the inferior hypogastric plexus.
 These nerves travel along the uterosacral ligaments, which pass from the uterus to the anterior sacrum.

 Three channels facilitate lymphatic drainage from the cervix.
 The anterior and lateral cervix drains to nodes along the uterine arteries, travelling along the cardinal ligaments at the base of the broad ligament to the external iliac lymph nodes and ultimately the paraaortic lymph nodes.
 The posterior and lateral cervix drains along the uterine arteries to the internal iliac lymph nodes and ultimately the paraaortic lymph nodes, and the posterior section of the cervix drains to the obturator and presacral lymph nodes.
 However, there are variations as lymphatic drainage from the cervix travels to different sets of pelvic nodes in some people.
-This has implications in scanning nodes for involvement in cervical cancer.
+This has implications for scanning nodes for involvement in cervical cancer.

 After menstruation and directly under the influence of estrogen, the cervix undergoes a series of changes in position and texture.
 During most of the menstrual cycle, the cervix remains firm and is positioned low and closed.
 However, as ovulation approaches, the cervix becomes softer and rises to open in response to the higher levels of estrogen present.
 These changes are also accompanied by changes in cervical mucus, described below.

 Development

 As a component of the female reproductive system, the cervix is derived from the two paramesonephric ducts (also called Müllerian ducts), which develop around the sixth week of embryogenesis.
-During development, the outer parts of the two ducts fuse, forming a single urogenital canal that will become the vagina, cervix and uterus.
+During development, the outer parts of the two ducts fuse, forming a single urogenital canal that will become the vagina, cervix, and uterus.
 The cervix grows in size at a smaller rate than the body of the uterus, so the relative size of the cervix over time decreases, decreasing from being much larger than the body of the uterus in fetal life, twice as large during childhood, and decreasing to its adult size, smaller than the uterus, after puberty.
 Previously, it was thought that during fetal development, the original squamous epithelium of the cervix is derived from the urogenital sinus, and the original columnar epithelium is derived from the paramesonephric duct.
 The point at which these two original epithelia meet is called the original squamocolumnar junction.
 New studies show, however, that all the cervical as well as large part of the vaginal epithelium are derived from Müllerian duct tissue and that phenotypic differences might be due to other causes.